gunthercox/Salvius/readme.md

 python robot.py runserver
 ```

-**Note:** Code for the Arduino borads can be found at: https://github.com/gunthercox/salvius.arduino
+**Note:** Code for the Arduino boards can be found at: https://github.com/gunthercox/salvius.arduino

-## Features

 ### Text to speech

 The robot uses a speech synthesis library to convert processed text into verbal sounds.
 Checkout the repo for this library here: https://github.com/jscrane/TTS

 ### Speech recognition

 This is still a bit of a work in progress, at best a few small words can be recognised.

 ### Handwriting